Abdullah Senussi: Arrest and legal cases

-On 17 March 2012, news reports stated that Senussi had been arrested at Nouakchott airport in Mauritania.
+On 16 March 2012, news reports stated that Senussi had been arrested at Nouakchott airport in Mauritania.
 The Libyan government was reported as having requested his extradition to Libya.

 In September 2012, Lebanese foreign minister Adnan Mansour and a Lebanese judge questioned him on the fate of Imam Musa Sadr to which he admitted that the Imam was killed after a heated argument with Gaddafi, and it was Saeed Rashed who carried out the killing as always.

 On 5 September 2012, Mauritania extradited Senussi to Libyan authorities.
 A trial against Senussi for crimes he allegedly committed during the time he was a close assistant to Gaddafi started in Libya.
 On the grounds that Senussi's case was being tried in Libyan courts, the International Criminal Court (ICC) concluded its case against Senussi in July 2014.

 In September 2013, Senussi's daughter, Anoud, was kidnapped after serving a 10-month sentence for using a forged passport.
 Libyan security forces later admitted being behind the kidnapping and claimed that it was for her "own protection."

 In July 2015, Senussi was sentenced to death by a Libyan court.
 Mass protests broke out in Sabha and Brak to protest the sentence and members of Senussi's Magarha tribe threatened to turn off water supply from the Great Man-Made River to Tripoli, unless the sentence was overturned.
 The case was under appeal as of October 2015.
 As of 9 May 2018, the ICC continued to monitor the progress of the Libyan legal proceedings against Senussi.

 In June 2017, Haitham Tajouri’s Tripoli Revolutionaries’ Brigade seized al-Hadba prison and relocated Senussi to the Radisson Blu Al Mahary Hotel Tripoli, where he was sighted having a Iftar meal with his family and members of his Magarha tribe.

 In March 2019, twenty family member and members of Senussi's tribe, the Magarha, called for Senussi to be released on the basis of medical problems and "to contribute to and consolidate national reconciliation".

 In December 2020, families of victims of Irish Republican Army bombings demanded the British Home Secretary Priti Patel to extradite Senussi to the United Kingdom.

 In August 2021, gunmen stormed several water distribution centers and gave the authority 72 hours to release Senussi from detention.

 As of July 2022, Senussi was in the custody of the RADA Special Deterrence Forces as Prime Minister Abdul Hamid Dbeibah negotiated with Senussi's Magarha tribe about his potential release from prison.

 In December 2022, Abdul Hamid Dbeibah stated that Libya did not intend to extradite Senussi to the United States.
 It was alleged that his extradition was halted due to public anger after the extradition of another ex-senior Libyan intelligence operative, Mohammed Abouagela Masud, to the United States.

+On 13 January 2025, Halima Ibrahim Abdulrahman, minister of Justice in the Government of National Unity (Libya), denied rumours about Senussi's forthcoming release for health reasons.